 Heartburn is the most common symptom of GERD.
 It is a condition where stomach acid travels backwards (refluxes) into the esophagus, causing a burning and uncomfortable sensation.
 When heartburn happens during sleep, the uncomfortable sensation can cause people to wake up.
 However, recent research suggests that reflux may actually happen when we wake up in the middle of sleep.
 Waking up during sleep is normal, but the timing of when an individual with GERD falls back to sleep may affect the ability to clear out the reflux from the esophagus; this causes burning sensations and sleep disruptions.
-Unfortunately, research is still ongoing, but managing heartburn is still your best bet to a good night's sleep.
+Unfortunately, research is still ongoing, but if you have heartburn, managing it is still your best bet to a good night's sleep.